Clarity logoClarity logoClarity

 One of the practical challenges with stablecoins is that they tend to be scattered — USDC on Coinbase, DAI in an Aave position, USDT on Kraken.
 Clarity connects to your exchange accounts and on-chain wallets to show your total stablecoin exposure in one place, alongside your traditional bank balances.
 This makes it easy to see how much of your "cash" is actually in stablecoins rather than FDIC-insured deposits — a distinction that matters more than most people realize.

-Stablecoins are a powerful tool, but they're not a savings account.
+Stablecoins are a useful tool, but they're not a savings account.
 They carry counterparty risk, smart contract risk, regulatory risk, and in some cases, the risk of total loss.
 The name "stablecoin" describes an aspiration, not a guarantee.
 Treat your stablecoin holdings with the same scrutiny you'd apply to any other investment, and never hold more in stablecoins than you can afford to have locked up, depegged, or — in the worst case — lost.

 Cryptocurrency investments are volatile and carry significant risk.
 This article is educational and does not constitute financial advice.
 Do your own research before investing.